 Recently asked questions relating to Blakenhall leasehold conveyancing

 Last month I purchased a leasehold flat in Blakenhall.
-Am I liable to pay service charges relating to a period prior to completion of my purchase?
+Am I liable to pay service charges for periods before my ownership?

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-We expect to complete the disposal of our £225000 garden flat in Blakenhall in just under a week.
-The freeholder has quoted £324 for Landlord’s certificate, insurance certificate and previous years statements of service charge.
-Is it legal for a freeholder to charge an administration fee for a leasehold conveyance in Blakenhall?
+Completion in due on the disposal of our £350000 flat in Blakenhall in six days.
+The management company has quoted £312 for Landlord’s certificate, insurance certificate and 3 years statements of service charge.
+Is it legal for a freeholder to charge such fees for a leasehold conveyance in Blakenhall?

-For most leasehold sales in Blakenhall conveyancing will involve, queries regarding the management of a building inevitably needing to be answered directly by the freeholder or its agent, this includes :
+For most leasehold sales in Blakenhall conveyancing will involve, questions about the management of a building inevitably needing to be answered directly by the freeholder or its agent, this includes :

 - Where consent is required before sale in Blakenhall